biobakery/metawibele/README.md

 		* All intermediate results are in the folder `$OUTPUT_DIR/characterization/global_homology_annotation`.

 	* Domain-motif annotation results
-		* MetaWIBELE uses local-homology approach (domain/motif search) to characterize the secondary structures of protein families.
+		* MetaWIBELE uses the local-homology approach (domain/motif search) to characterize the secondary structures of protein families.
 		* All intermediate results are in the folder `$OUTPUT_DIR/characterization/domain_motif_annotation`.

 	* Abundance-based annotation results
-		* MetaWIBELE implements non-homology based strategy compromising (i) taxonomic annotation with phylogenetic binning, (ii) abundance profiling for protein families and (iii) association with host phenotypes based on differential abundance.
+		* MetaWIBELE implements non-homology based strategy compromising (i) taxonomic annotation with phylogenetic binning, (ii) abundance profiling for protein families, and (iii) association with host phenotypes based on differential abundance.
 		* All intermediate results are in the folder `$OUTPUT_DIR/characterization/abundance_annotation`.